A Toroidal Maxwell-Cremona-Delaunay Correspondence: Introduction

 \section{Introduction}

-The Maxwell--Cremona correspondence is a fundamental theorem establishing an equivalence between three different structures on straight-line graphs $G$ in the plane:
+The Maxwell--Cremona correspondence is a fundamental theorem establishing an equivalence between three different structures on a straight-line embedding $\Gamma$ of a graph $G$ into the plane:

-\begin{itemize} \item An \emph{equilibrium stress} on $G$ is an assignment of non-zero weights to the edges of $G$, such that the weighted edge vectors around every interior vertex $p$ sum to zero:
+\begin{itemize} \item An \emph{equilibrium stress} on $\Gamma$ is an assignment of non-zero weights to the edges of $G$, such that the weighted edge vectors around every interior vertex $p$ sum to zero:

-\item A \emph{reciprocal diagram} for $G$ is a straight-line drawing of the dual graph $G^*$, in which every edge~$e^*$ is orthogonal to the corresponding primal edge $e$. \item A \emph{polyhedral lifting} of $G$ assigns $z$-coordinates to the vertices of $G$, so that the resulting lifted vertices in~$\Real^3$ are not all coplanar, but the lifted vertices of each face of $G$ are coplanar. \end{itemize}
+\item A \emph{reciprocal diagram} for $\Gamma$ is a straight-line embedding $\Gamma^*$ dual to $\Gamma$, in which every dual edge~$e^*$ is orthogonal to the corresponding primal edge $e$. \item A \emph{polyhedral lifting} of $\Gamma$ assigns $z$-coordinates to the vertices of $\Gamma$, so that the resulting lifted vertices in~$\Real^3$ are not all coplanar, but the lifted vertices of each face of $\Gamma$ are coplanar. \end{itemize}

-Building on earlier seminal work of Varignon \cite{v-nms-1725}, Rankine \cite{r-mam-58,r-pepf-64}, and others, Maxwell \cite{m-rffdf-70,m-atrpf-67,m-rfdf-64} proved that any straight-line planar graph $G$ with an equilibrium stress has both a reciprocal diagram and a polyhedral lifting.
+Building on earlier seminal work of Varignon \cite{v-nms-1725}, Rankine \cite{r-mam-58,r-pepf-64}, and others, Maxwell \cite{m-rffdf-70,m-atrpf-67,m-rfdf-64} proved that any straight-line planar drawing $\Gamma$ with an equilibrium stress has both a reciprocal diagram and a polyhedral lifting.
 In particular, positive and negative stresses correspond to convex and concave edges in the polyhedral lifting, respectively.
-Moreover, for any equilibrium stress $\omega$ on~$G$, the vector $1/\omega$ is an equilibrium stress for the reciprocal diagram~$G^*$.
-Finally, for any polyhedral liftings of~$G$, one can obtain a polyhedral lifting of the reciprocal diagram~$G^*$ via projective duality.
+Moreover, for any equilibrium stress $\omega$ on~$\Gamma$, the vector $1/\omega$ is an equilibrium stress for the reciprocal diagram~$\Gamma^*$.
+Finally, for any polyhedral liftings of~$\Gamma$, one can obtain a polyhedral lifting of the reciprocal diagram~$\Gamma^*$ via projective duality.
 Maxwell's analysis was later extended and popularized by Cremona \cite{c-frnsg-72,c-gs-72} and others; the correspondence has since been rediscovered several times in other contexts \cite{a-caecc-87,h-dcaps-77}.
 More recently, Whiteley \cite{w-mspp-82} proved the converse of Maxwell's theorem: every reciprocal diagram and every polyhedral lift corresponds to an equilibrium stress; see also Crapo and Whiteley~\cite{cw-psspp-93}.
 For modern expositions of the Maxwell--Cremona correspondence aimed at computational geometers, see Hopcroft and Kahn \cite{hk-prga-92}, Richter-Gebert \cite[Chapter 13]{r-rsp-96}, or Rote, Santos, and Streinu \cite{rss-ps-08}.